shanecelis/keyseq/README.md

 These particular representations are impractical since one would need to interrogate untyped bitflags and string.
 The real use case requires features.

+# Features

+* winit, include support for winit
+* bevy, include support for bevy
+* poor, an anemic representation for internal testing
+* strict-order, use a strict order for modifiers: ctrl, alt, shift, super (enabled by default)

 # Examples

 For both examples press `A` with modifiers and it will print a message showing